floatSDSDS/floatsdsds.github.io/index.md

 ---
 # Home

-Welcome guys!
-This is floatsd, a girl design to become a punster in data science field.
+Welcome guys.

-In order to give vistors come with mobile a little convenience, let's start with [posts sorted by time](https://floatsdsds.github.io/tags) and [posts sorted by tags](https://floatsdsds.github.io/tags).
+To give vistors behind a 5-inch screen a little convenience, let's start with [posts sorted by time](https://floatsdsds.github.io/posts) and [posts sorted by tags](https://floatsdsds.github.io/tags).

-I noticed Chinese R community is still young and lack of tutorials or materials.
-Especially, I'm that kind of person can never appreciate tech blog without any code block highlight or sample plot, the graphic explanation.
-In this blog I would record all those bugs I met, all those tricks I found and all those experiences within novel packages, I'll try my best to make it easy to get.

-Beside R, I'm a light weight free tool seeker and dislike using pirated software, so if you need help on looking for a alternative for some software, feel free to email me anytime.
+I hate pirated software, instead, I seek for light weight free tools.
+If you are looking for an alternative, feel free to info me anytime.

-This word cloud may be called 'what is me-Ver'. floatsd, if you want to know more about me please check my [English](https://floatsdsds.github.io/floatsd-CV-EN/) or [Chinese](https://floatsdsds.github.io/floatsd-CV-EN/) CV.
+I am responsible for everything I wrote and I love everything I create.

+###News
+I have just stepped into the research area for little more than a year as an undergraduate, still feel shy to introduce myself as an entry-level data scientist, but I have to say it was a meaningful and fulfill time that give me faith to take research as an career.
+If you want to know more about me please check on my [resume](https://floatsdsds.github.io/floatsd-CV-EN/).
+Actually, since I'm a recent graduate with an uncertain future, I was badly praying for a glimpse.

 floatsd

-2017/04/10
+2017/06/28

 Copyright © 2017.
 All rights reserved